 You could pull up a file on the server to edit with your desktop computer and, once you’re finished, you could send it over to the printer to get a paper copy.
 This is only possible because all three of these devices are connected and can communicate with each other via a computer network!

-4a) Explain what a program or software application or “app” is and how it is created.
+4a) Explain what a program or software application or “app” is and how a computer uses a CPU and memory to execute it.

 A program, software application, or “app” is basically a set of instructions that are stored in a device’s memory.
 Apps are pretty much just programs that are downloaded and used on a mobile device.
 When users access the program or app, their device’s CPU reads the instructions and performs them.
 While following these instructions, the CPU may share data with the device’s RAM (short-term data storage), displays, sounds, and more.